TheRealCodeBeard/ServerlessTwitterBot/STEP6.md

 Copy the whole JSON object.

 > Optional.
-For those of you who are a little more comfortable with the command line and bash, then you could make use of [JMESPATH](https://azurecitadel.com/prereqs/cli/cli-3-jmespath/) queries:
+For those of you who are a little more comfortable with the command line and bash, then you could make use of [JMESPATH](https://azurecitadel.com/prereqs/cli/cli-3-jmespath/) queries.
+This will save you manually building the id of the Function App in your command:
 >
 > ```bash
-> funcname="NonsenseGeneratorFunctionApp"
+> funcname="Change_To_Your_Function_App_Name"
 > funcid=$(az functionapp list --query "[?name == '"$funcname"'].id" --output tsv)
 > az ad sp create-for-rbac --name "http://$funcname" --role Contributor --scopes $funcid --sdk-auth
 > ```